With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 โare the pieces of life itselfโimages that are integrally connected to the living individual by the bridge of the emotions.โ

-Images tap into the emotions of ourย inner worlds and give life a sense of meaning.
-Symbolic images are powerful because they provide thisย shortcut to meaning.
+Images tap into the emotions of our inner worlds, giving life a sense of meaning.
+Symbolic images are powerful because they provide this shortcut to meaning.

 See also: The Ultimate Archetypes List (Over 325 of them)